 2. Market Fracturing

-The biggest drawbacks of the CMSs are usually its limited use without extensive customization, but with the above mentioned CMSs, you can stay relaxed.
-Word-press is great for blogs, and is working to expand their Buddy Press package now, to prevent further fracturing of the market.
+The biggest drawbacks of the CMSs are usually its limited use without extensive customization, but with the above-mentioned CMSs, you can stay relaxed.
+Word-press is great for blogs and is working to expand their Buddy Press package now, to prevent further fracturing of the market.
+Also, when you choose a CMS like WordPress, it offers a tonne of options for plugins that helps to build a sound website in no fuss.

 3. Introducing RDFa